blbadger/blbadger.github.io/autoencoder-representation.md

 ![unet autoencoder]({{https://blbadger.github.io}}/deep-learning/unet_autoencoding_churches_3.png)

-### Why Noninvertibility introduced Gaussian Noise before Training
+### Why Noninvertibility introduces Gaussian noise to Deep Learning Model Representations

 So far we have seen empirically that autoencoders are capable of removing noise from an input even when they are not trained to do so, and rather are tasked with copying the input to the output.
 There is a clear theoretical basis for why this would occur: approximate and absolute non-invertibility between subsequent layers of (even very large and overcomplete) autoencoders necessarily introduces noise into the deep layer's representations of the input, but to accurately autoencoder the input this noise must be removed during the learning process.